 12. Francesca Consolini, a postulator in the Archdiocese of Milan, thought there was reason to open Carlo’s cause of beatification when the required wait of five years after his death has been met.
 Speaking of the young teen, Consolini said: “His faith, which was unique in such a young person, was pure and certain.
 It made him always be sincere with himself and with others.
 He showed extraordinary care for others; he was sensitive to the problems and situations of his friends and those who lived close to him and were with him day to day.”

-14. The beatification rite of Carlo Acutis will take place on Saturday, Oct.
+14. The beatification rite of Carlo Acutis took place on Saturday, Oct.
 10, 2020, at 4:00 p.m. in the Upper Basilica of San Francesco in Assisi.
-The chosen date will be close to an important anniversary in Carlo’s life; his birth to Heaven on Oct.
+The chosen date was close to an important anniversary in Carlo’s life; his birth to Heaven on Oct.
 12, 2006.

 15. In photos released in preparation for his beatification, Carlo’s body appeared to be preserved from the natural process of decay after his death in 2006, and some thought that he might be incorrupt.
 However Bishop Domenico Sorrentino of Assisi clarified that Carlo’s body, though intact, “was found in the normal state of transformation typical of the cadaveric condition.”
 Bishop Sorrentino added that Carlo’s body was arranged with dignity for its display for public veneration and a silicone reconstruction of his face used.